joaoraf/menthor-backend/README.md

+### The OntoUML 2.0 infrastructure For Developing Applications

 - To compile/build the project, on Terminal, type **gradle wrapper** and then **gradlew build**.
 - To generate a Fat Jar for a given sub-project just type **gradle fatJar**